-Samford Hall, constructed in 1859, is home to Auburn’s administrative offices
+Samford Hall, completed in 1890, is Auburn’s iconic building.

 Points of Pride

 Auburn is a leader in protecting critical infrastructure and reducing the nation’s vulnerabilities in cybersecurity as a result of interdisciplinary research within the university’s nationally recognized cybersecurity institutes and centers.

 Auburn’s School of Communication and Journalism launched a sports production track geared toward students who want to help deliver live sporting events.

 Auburn is ranked No. 1 for Best Recreational Facilities, No. 3 for Students Pack the Stadium, No. 8 for Students Love It Here, and No. 10 for Happiest Students, all by The Princeton Review.